Alessandro-Dodon/financial_crisis_09/README.md

 Part2W.pdf: Contains the results and visualizations from the world economy analysis with a brief explanation.

-Unzipped_data: Folder containing all the datasets from the World Bank used in the analysis.
+Unzipped_data: Folder containing all the datasets (already unzipped) from the World Bank used in the analysis.